 Subdivision, Minor.
-Any subdivision containing not more than four (4) lots in which all lots have at least 50 feet of frontage on an existing street that is an improved right-of-way maintained by the City (or other local government) or by a 50' wide access easement, and not involving any improvement to a public road, the construction of any new street or road, nor the imposition of any adverse effect upon the use of the remainder of the land or adjoining property as determined by the Commission.
+Any subdivision containing not more than four (4) lots in which all lots have at least fifty (50) feet of frontage on an existing street that is an improved right-of-way maintained by the City (or other local government) or by a fifty (50) foot wide access easement, and not involving any improvement to a public road, the construction of any new street or road, nor the imposition of any adverse effect upon the use of the remainder of the land or adjoining property as determined by the Commission.